-• Communicate legal requirements to all your employees and contractors and give them training to ensure they understand what they need to do to ensure compliance.
+- Communicate legal requirements to all your employees and contractors and give them training to ensure they understand what they need to do to ensure compliance. - Cooperate fully and transparently with law enforcement agencies, including providing customs officials with access to complete information on all international shipments.